 Common severe weather conditions include thunderstorms, tornadoes, hurricanes, blizzards, ice storms, floods, windstorms, heatwaves, droughts, fog, dust storms, hail, and lightning.
 Each of these conditions presents unique hazards and requires specific safety measures.

 Severe weather is caused by complex atmospheric and terrestrial interactions.
 Ocean and air warming create instability, fostering convection currents that generate winds, thunderstorms, and tornadoes.
-Low-pressure areas form, pulling in surrounding air.
 Rising greenhouse gas levels intensify weather events by trapping more atmospheric heat and increasing evaporation.
 Increased atmospheric moisture content fuels heavier precipitation events.
-The combination of increased moisture, lift, instability, and changes in temperature, wind, and air pressure creates intense severe weather occurrences.

 What is the definition of severe weather?